hackworthltd/primer-app/README.md

 The main reason for this project organization is so that Hackworth members and other contributors can develop UI components, using mainly HTML, CSS, and a bit of React, without needing to understand all the details of a complicated frontend web application.
 It also means that we can use tools and third-party integrations to develop and test these components without creating extraneous dependencies in our frontend application, so that our frontend application can remain relatively lightweight and move at the pace of React, rather than being held back by third-party dependencies that might lag behind the rest of the React ecosystem.

+### This repo's relationship to the Primer repo

+Because the Primer backend project is open source, and this project is not, the 2 projects must live in separate repositories.
+In order to keep the frontend code in sync with a particular version of the Primer backend/API, we pin the Primer backend repo to a particular git commit/rev via a Nix flake input pin.
+This ensures that when we run a local `primer-service` instance during development ([see below](#Running-a-local-`primer-service`-instance)), we're running the correct version of the backend for the current frontend, and we don't need to worry about keeping our local copies of these 2 repos in sync.
+The drawback to this approach is that if we need to make backend changes to accommodate a new frontend feature, we must first commit those changes to the backend repo's `main` branch before we can update the local Nix flake pin.
+(However, we can always fall back to running the local `primer-service` from a local copy of the backend repo, if necessary.)

 ## Build system

 All of the packages in this monorepo are built with the [Vite build system](https://vitejs.dev/guide/).
 While this build system isn't as full-featured as [Create React App](https://create-react-app.dev), it's much simpler, more agile, and significantly faster than [Webpack](https://webpack.js.org), which underpins Create React App and is a major contributor to Create React App's complexity.